eloylp/decentra-chat/PAPER.md

 This operation will take place only if the application cannot find an existing public key which matches the `key fingerprint` obtained during the `discovery operation`.
 In that case, the application will add it to its database for future use.

-This is will be the request message that peers should send to each other.
+This will be the request message that peers should send to each other.

 ```bash
 protocol "type(4):4"